Social media audit: Free template, checklists, and examples

 6. Standardize channel ownership

 While filling out your template, take the time to dedicate one person (or team) to be the social media account “owners.”
-This person makes sure that each account is up-to-date, on-brand, and reaching the right audience.
+This person makes sure that each account is up-to-date, on-brand, and reaches the right audience.

 7. Track action items and next steps